OnsenUI/onsen.io/src/documents_en/v2/docs/markdown/react/speed-dial.markdown

 ## Speed dial

-A *speed dial* is a Material Design component that displays a floating action button that expands into a menu when tapped.
-It's useful for situations where there are several actions available in a page that are equally important.
+The *speed dial* component is a Material Design component that displays a floating action button that expands into a menu when tapped.
+It's useful for situations where there are several actions needs to be displayed that are of equal importance.

 To display a normal floating action button the [`Fab`](Fab.html) component can be used.